Tensor PCA for Factor Models

 Figure \ref{fig:power1} reports the empirical rejections probabilities of the test for the null hypothesis of 1 factor against alternative of more than 1 factor but less than $K$ factors, with $K=3,5,7$, on a $3^{\text{rd}}$ order tensor.
-The test is performed on each matricization individually, and plotted separately.
-The power curves show that the empirical size of test is very close to the nominal level of $5\%$, and the empirical power of test reaches $1$ as strength of the second factor $d_2$ increases.
+The test is performed on each matricization individually and plotted separately.
+The power curves show that the empirical size of test is very close to the nominal level of $5\%$,\footnote{Since the rank is 1 for the first dimension, the power stays at the nominal level.} and the empirical power of the test reaches $1$ as the strength of the second factor $d_2$ increases.
 The comparison among different $K$ values implies that, when the true number of factors is within range of the alternative hypothesis, the tighter the range of the alternative is, the more likely we reject the null when the alternative is true.
 This finding is true no matter which matricization we perform the test on.

-We also make comparisons of the test among different matricizations and different $p$-value combination strategies under $3$ cases.
-The three rows of Figure \ref{fig:power2} correspond to three different cases: (1) $3^{\text{rd}}$ order tensor with Gaussian errors, (2) $3^{\text{rd}}$ order tensor with student's t distributed errors, (3) $5^{\text{th}}$ order tensor with Gaussian errors.
-Among different matricizations, the dimension with the largest size (`mat3' for the $3^{\text{rd}}$ order tensor, and `mat5' for the $5^{\text{th}}$ order tensor) tend to climb fastest to one, meaning the matricization with the largest dimension gives the highest empirical power.
-When compared to various $p$-value combinations, the ``minimum'' performs similar to individual matricizations, but not as good as the largest dimension.
-The other combinations perform overly conservative, and thus distort the empirical size downwards.
+We also make comparisons of the test for different types of errors.
+The two plots of Figure \ref{fig:power2} correspond to tensor with: (a) Gaussian errors, (b) Student's t distributed errors.
+Among different matricizations, the dimension with the larger size (`mat3' ) tend to climb faster to one than smaller size (`mat2'), meaning the matricization with the larger dimension gives the higher empirical power.

-We also note from Figure \ref{fig:power2} plots (e)-(f) that the power of the test improves when the number of dimensions of a tensor increases.
-Finally, while our simulation results rely on the critical values that assume Gaussian errors, we learn from from Figure \ref{fig:power2} plots (c)-(d) that the test performs well for non-Gaussian distributions albeit with some loss of power.
+Finally, while our simulation results rely on the critical values that assume Gaussian errors, we learn from Figure \ref{fig:power2} (b) that the test performs well for non-Gaussian distributions albeit with some loss of power.